poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#

-: Name two reasons why one would want to use a U.M.L. class diagram over an E.R. diagram to represent a conceptual schema.
+: Name two reasons why one would want to use a U.M.L. class diagram over an ER diagram to represent a conceptual schema.

 Exercise +.#
 ~